Decree time: The de facto abolition of decree time in a number of regions

-An attempt to restore the lost "maternity leave hour"
+An attempt to restore the lost "decree hour"

 In 1981, the country introduced regular daylight saving time.
 In addition to the introduction of summer time, it was necessary to establish the correspondence of the applied time to the administrative time zones, that is, to restore the abolished "decree hour" in a number of regions (especially in the 3rd time zone).
 The need for this was noted by Doctor of Technical Sciences, Professor V. V. Boytsov, who was at that time the Chairman of the State Commission for Unified Time and Standard Frequencies of the USSR, Chairman of the State Standard.

 On 1 April 1981, all regions of the USSR switched to summer time, and on 1 October of the same year, about 30 regions of the RSFSR, mainly in the European part of the country, did not set their clocks back, remaining for the winter period with restored daylight saving time.
 According to the updated list (it did not include Udmurtia and added regions of Yakutia and the region of Uzbekistan), the following regions were not supposed to set their clocks back: